kirbyj/vPhon/README.md

 ## Installation

 No installation is required.
-You must have a working version of Python (>= 2.4) installed and in your path. vPhon requires the string, StringIO, and optparse modules, all of which should come standard with Python >= 2.4.x.
+You must have a working version of Python (>= 2.4) installed and in your path. vPhon requires the `string`, `StringIO`, and `optparse` modules, all of which should come standard with Python >= 2.4.x.

 ## Usage

 vPhon takes an obligatory option flag -d, --dialect, specifying the dialect correspondence set to be used for phonetization ([N]orthern, [C]entral, or [S]outhern).
 The correspondence files may be found in the `Rules/` directory.

 vPhon also takes, as an optional argument, a stream of UTF-8 text to be phonetized.
 If you have a file called "tuoi.txt", for example, and want to create Southern-dialect IPA from it, either of the following will work:

 ```
 > python vPhon.py -d S tuoi.txt